buildstream-migration/bst-plugins-experimental/README.rst

 1. Check for changes between releases that do not have a NEWS entry.
    1.1.
 Add any new plugins to the list in ``doc/source/index.rst``.
+   1.2.
+Check that new plugins have an entrypoint in setup.py
 2. Create a new release number in NEWS.
 3. Update the version in setup.py
 4. Update the variables ``version`` and ``release`` in ``doc/source/conf.py``